haxsaw/actuator-docs/source/manual/advanced/infra-advanced.rst

 We've only gone over the basics of infra models so far-- how to declare them, add resources, and make instances.
-In this section we'll look at some higher-level modeling constructs that allow for more concise usage, the creation of reusable components, dynamic resource content, and options available when creating models.
+In this section we'll look at some higher-level modeling constructs that allow for more concise usage, the creation of reusable components, dynamic resource declarations, and options available when creating models.

 ======================
 Resource Groups
 ======================

-Sometimes, you have a set of resources that are always used together.
+Sometimes you have a set of resources that are always used together.
 This may be boilerplate for standard configurations, or groups of resources that you always want to have created in sets.
 The ``ResourceGroup`` component allows you to create such groupings, and depending where they are created they may be re-used in various contexts.